sethipus/mw-acsf-drupal/README.md

 ----
 # Setup Local Environment.

 BLT provides an automation layer for testing, building, and launching Drupal 8 applications.
-For ease when updating codebase it is recommended to use [DDev](https://docs.acquia.com/blt/install/alt-env/ddev/).
+For ease when updating codebase it is recommended to use [DDev](https://ddev.readthedocs.io/en/stable/).
 1. Install Composer dependencies.
 After you have forked, cloned the project and setup your blt.yml file install Composer Dependencies.
 (Warning: this can take some time based on internet speeds.)
     ```
-    $ composer install
+    $ ddev composer install
     ```
 2. Setup VM.
 Setup the VM with the configuration from this repository's [configuration files](#important-configuration-files).